matthiask/towel/docs/search_and_filter.rst

-.. _search:
+.. _search_and_filter:

 =================
 Search and Filter
 =================

-Towel does not distinguish between a search and a filter query.
+Towel does not distinguish between searching and filtering.
 There are different layers of filtering applied during a request and depending on your need you have to hook in your filter at the right place.

-.. _modelview-object-list-searchable:

 Making lists searchable using the search form
 =============================================